-“With Tensor we’re not limited by anchor configuration, you have more ability to add points of fixation for the same amount of exposed tuberosity.
+“With Tensor we’re not limited by suture anchor configuration.
+You have more ability to add points of fixation for the same amount of exposed tuberosity.
 We’re not limited by having a one centimeter bridge between anchors or the number of sutures within an anchor.
 With Tensor you can come up with any configuration you want.”

-“Arthroscopic transosseous rotator cuff repair using the Tensor Surgical device is the least painful method of rotator cuff repair I have used.
+“Arthroscopic Transosseous Rotator Ruff Repair using the Tensor Surgical device is the least painful method of rotator cuff repair I have used.
 This is often reported back to me by therapists who perform postop rehab them and compare results with other surgical patients.
 The reason for the pain reduction is simple – transosseous tunnels created with the Tensor device vent the humeral bone and reduce the pressure within the humeral head.
 Anchors increase the pressure in the humeral head.
 Additionally, the tunnels allow for humeral bone marrow and mesenchymal stem cells to flow right into the rotator cuff repair site.
 Anchors plug the hole and don’t allow that biologic boost.
 This is just a tremendous advantage for Tensor.”

-Dr. Uma Srikumaran discusses his research comparing an anchored rotator cuff repair with an anchorless or transosseous approach.
-This is a cohort analysis comparing clinical and patient reported outcomes, structural integrity and costs.
+In the video below, Dr. Uma Srikumaran discusses his research comparing an anchored Rotator Cuff Repair with an anchorless transosseous approach.
+This is a cohort analysis comparing clinical and patient reported outcomes, structural integrity, and costs.

 - Dr. Srikumaran is an associate professor of orthopaedic surgery at the Johns Hopkins School of Medicine and chair of the Department of Orthopaedics at Howard County General Hospital, specializing in fracture fixation, rotator cuff repair, shoulder stability procedures, revision shoulder surgery, and shoulder replacement.